 Some of these may be things you are already doing!
 If some of these things are new, that’s okay too.
 There are likely lots of things you are doing to support positive self-esteem in your child.
 The most important thing is for children to feel loved and cherished.
 If you send consistent messages of love and affection to your child, they will feel it.

 At Slumberkins, we are on a mission to raise resilient, caring, and confident children.
-We created our Self-Esteem Collection as a tool to build confidence and teach little ones how to say positive things about themselves through interactive affirmations.
+We created our Self-Esteem Collection with self-esteem books and a Bigfoot snuggler as a tool to build confidence and teach little ones how to say positive things about themselves through interactive affirmations.